jose-Abel/Capstone-conference-page/README.md

 ## Built With

 - HTML
-- CSS: flexbox, grids, linear-gradients and more.
+- CSS tecnologies such as flexbox, grids, linear-gradients and more.
+- Sass a CSS preprocessor
 - Bootstrap framework
 - SVG's
 - Google API's Font